top of page

 Racing the Wadden Sea with a Silt Sled

 The mud flats of the Wadden Sea are endless.
-But what to do with it?
+But what to do with them?
 How do you give meaning to mud?
-Yes, one cubic-meter mud flat contains millions of diatoms, thousands of small crabs, mussels, snails and worms.
-For birds all this frutti di mare is like ordering à la carte.
+Yes, one cubic meter of mud flat contains millions of diatoms, thousands of small crabs, mussels, snails, and worms.
+For birds, all this frutti di mare is like ordering à la carte.
 Birds are nice, okay.
 However, the real meaning of mud is when you go down and dirty and take part in a silt-sled race.
-Each year, races take place at the mud flats of the Wadden Sea coast of Germany and of the Netherlands, and of 日本 (Japan) too.
+Each year, races take place at the mud flats of the Wadden Sea coast of Germany and the Netherlands, and of 日本 ('Japan'), too.

-We wrote about it before, living on the endless flat lands near the Wadden Sea takes an acquired taste.
-Especially, the loads of free-time people from the north of Germany and the Netherlands have.
-And, the sports they practice are both eccentric and exotic.
-We recall some of their sports: searching for peewit eggs, leaping-far with wooden poles of four meters long or longer, and playing the palm game kaatsen which is a kind of pelota.
-Read our post What's hip and happening at the grasslands to learn more.
+We wrote about it before; living on the endless flatlands near the Wadden Sea takes an acquired taste, especially considering the loads of free time people from the north of Germany and the Netherlands have.
+The sports they practice are both eccentric and exotic.
+We recall some of their sports: searching for peewit eggs, leaping far with wooden poles of four meters long or longer, throwing stones called boßeln, and playing the palm game kaatsen, which is a kind of pelota.
+Read our blog post What's hip and happening at the grasslands to learn more about Frisian leisure activities.

 And, then there is silt-sled racing too!
-The chill and exciting topic of this post.
+The chill and exciting topic of this blog post.
 We understand, you never heard of it.
-Although, you might have heard of the German singer Yared Dibaba und die Schlickrutscher.
+Although, you might have heard of the North German singer Yared Dibaba und die Schlickrutscher ('and the silt sled').

-A silt sled is, as the word gives away, a sled to slide over the soft, silty mud flats of the Wadden Sea.
-A shallow sea that is UNESCO-listed, and stretches from northern Netherlands to northwest Germany, all the way to the southwestern-most tip of Jutland.
-Also, in provinces Zuid Holland and Zeeland in the Netherlands silt sleds were used for getting around on the seabed at low tide.
+A silt or mud sled is, as the word implies, a sled to slide over the soft, silty mud flats of the Wadden Sea.
+A shallow sea that is UNESCO World Heritage-listed, stretching from the northwest of the Netherlands to the northwest of Germany, all the way to the southwestern-most tip of the region of Jutland in Denmark.
+About 500 kilometers long and on average 20 kilometers wide (Algemene Rekenkamer 2013).
+So, a lot of mud.
+Additionally, in the provinces of Zuid Holland and Zeeland in the southwest of the Netherlands, silt sleds were used for getting around on the seabed at low tide.

-In Dutch speech a silt sled is called a slikslee or a waddenstep, and in German it is called a Wattschlitten or, indeed, a Schlickrutscher.
-In Grunnings Low-Saxon speech it is called a kraaite or kraite.
-In Oostfreesk Low-Saxon speech it is called a Creier, Kreier or Kreyer.
-In Mid-Frisian speech it is called a slykslide.
-In Butjadingen it is called a Schusch.
-Finally, in Japan it is called a 潟スキー meaning 'lagoon skiing' and pronounced as kata sukī.
-In this post we will focus on the sleds used on the sweeping seabeds of the Wadden Sea.
+In the Dutch language, a silt sled is called a slikslee or waddenstep, and in the German language, it is called a Wattschlitten or, indeed, a Schlickrutscher.
+In the Grunnings Low Saxon language, it is called a kraaite or kraite.
+In the Oostfreesk Low Saxon language, it is called a Creier, Kreier, or Kreyer.
+In the Mid Frisian language, it is called a slykslide.
+In the region of Butjadingen and Stadland at the mouth of the River Weser, it is called a Schusch.
+Finally, in Japan, it is called a 潟スキー, meaning 'lagoon skiing', and pronounced as 'kata sukī'.
+In this blog post, we will focus on the sleds used on the sweeping seabed of the Wadden Sea.

 slikslee schlickrutscher kraaite kraite kreier kreyer mudsled